-Today’s organizations face new opportunities and challenges nearly every day as the world around us continues to evolve.
-But perhaps one of the greatest challenges organizations still encounter is how to navigate the changes associated with today’s remote and hybrid workforce.
+Today’s organisations face new opportunities and challenges nearly every day as the world around us continues to evolve.
+But perhaps one of the greatest challenges organisations still encounter is how to navigate the changes associated with today’s remote and hybrid workforce.
 After all, the work-from-anywhere world has enabled data to be accessed from quite literally anywhere.
-This, combined with the growth of organization’s usage of contractors, freelance “gig workers,” and third-party supply chain partners, means more people are accessing your organization’s network and data than ever before.
+This, combined with the growth of organisation’s usage of contractors, freelance “gig workers”, and third-party supply chain partners, means more people are accessing your organisation’s network and data than ever before.

 Understanding the Insider Threat Risk

-Insider threats are present in every organization in every industry.
-Despite this, organizations still tend to overlook the impact of an insider threat.
+Insider threats are present in every organisation in every industry.
+Despite this, organisation still tend to overlook the impact of an insider threat.
 Yet, the definition of an insider has expanded significantly as a result of businesses becoming more digitally and globally interconnected.

 Your Greatest Insider Threat Risks

 Not all insiders are created equal.
-Some pose more risk to the organization than others.
-For this reason, many organizations often assume malicious insiders are the only threat profile they need to be mindful of.
+Some pose more risk to the organisation than others.
+For this reason, many organisations often assume malicious insiders are the only threat profile they need to be mindful of.
 Yet malicious insiders comprise just 26% of all insider threat incidents.

-There are actually three primary threat profiles organizations must know about and prepare for:
+There are actually three primary threat profiles organisations must know about and prepare for:

-- Malicious insiders - Users who intentionally cause damage or steal from an organization, usually motivated by greed, revenge, or a sense of entitlement.
+- Malicious insiders - Users who intentionally cause damage or steal from an organisation, usually motivated by greed, revenge, or a sense of entitlement.